FacilMap/facilmap/docs/src/users/multiple/README.md

 ## Remove multiple objects

-To remove multiple objects at once, select them and then click “Remove” in the bottom of the search box tab and confirm the alert box.
+To remove multiple objects at once, select them and then click “Delete” in the bottom of the search box tab (or press the delete/backspace key on your keyboard) and confirm the alert box.

 Note that removed objects will remain in the [edit history](../history/) for admins to see and restore.